Cryru/Emotion/README.md

 ## Requirements:

 - OpenGL ES 3 or OpenGL 3.3 Core
-- GLSL 300 es support.
+- GLSL 300 es support required on Windows and Linux, GLSL 300 on MacOS
-- GL_ARB_gpu_shader5 support or GLSL 400 on Windows
+  - GL_ARB_gpu_shader5 support, if the extension is missing then GLSL 400 support is required on Windows
-- GLSL 300 on MacOS
-- Dynamically uniform expression support needed.
+  - Dynamically uniform expression support required.

 #### Linux